-Here's a detailed, zoomable, scrollable, clickable map of Hong Kong from 1845, showing the north of the island from Shek Tong Tsui across to Tin Hau, and up through Happy Valley.
-The view above shows the map as drawn, and the view below shows it rotated and adjusted to line up with a modern map of Hong Kong.
-(If you're reading this via a subscription, please click here to view the map on the website).
+Here's a detailed, zoomable, scrollable, clickable map of Hong Kong from 1845, showing the north of the island from Shek Tong Tsui across to Tin Hau, plus the area around Happy Valley.
+The view above shows the map as drawn, then please click here to see it rotated and overlayed on a modern map of Hong Kong.

 (If you haven't used these maps before, you can read instructions here.)

 A few weeks back I was in London and made a couple of visits to the National Archive.
 I went looking for maps, and this was my favourite from the collection I saw.